128technology/docs/docs/config_reference_guide.md

 authority > router

 Description:
 The *max-inter-node-way-points* field is configurable at the router level for all inter-node paths.
 Previously this number was set at 50,000 and was not configurable.
-Having access to more than 50,000 waypoints is useful in cases where sessions are failed over from the remote node.
+Having access to more than 50,000 waypoints is useful in cases where the number of concurrent sessions are greater than 50,000 and each of those sessions are required to survive a node failover.

 :::note
 A router restart is required for this change to be applied.